SMC-AAU-CPH/smc-cph.github.io/_posts/2021-05-04-wenbo-portalreflection.md

 # 1. Overview

-The **MCT4022** was our first physical course since we attended the MCT. *The aim of this course is to learn to operate and maintain the Portal, the audio-visual communication platform connecting the two campuses in Trondheim and Oslo.* Meanwhile, the preparation of a telematic concert between UiO and NTNU is one of the important outcomes of this course.
+The **SMC4022** was our first physical course since we attended the SMC. *The aim of this course is to learn to operate and maintain the Portal, the audio-visual communication platform connecting the two campuses in Trondheim and Oslo.* Meanwhile, the preparation of a telematic concert between UiO and NTNU is one of the important outcomes of this course.

 In this semester, we followed Guy and Eigil, learned about the operation and the set up of the hardware devices in Portal, also the low-latency communication tools such as [LOLA](https://lola.conts.it/), TICO, [Zoom](https://zoom.us/) between Oslo and Trondheim campuses.
 In this blog post, we will summarise and reflect on our portal experiences and our telematic concert.